 Raffles Hotel Singapore embarks on a careful and sensitive phased restoration programme.
 2017 also marks the 130th anniversary of this iconic property, the flagship of Raffles Hotels and Resorts.

-Raffles Hotel Singapore remains fully closed as part of the restoration and a grand reopening is planned for the middle of 2019.
+Raffles Hotel Singapore remains fully closed as part of the restoration and a grand reopening is planned for August 2019.

 Long Bar returns at its original location in September with the Singapore Sling experience and the Raffles Gift Shop remains open throughout the restoration.